willend/McCode/doc/README.md

-##This is the documentation directory of McStas
+## This is the documentation directory of McStas

 It contains the User and Component Manuals.
-Additionally, the 'mcdoc' tool may be used with the syntax:
+Additionally, the `mcdoc` tool may be used with the syntax:

 ```
 usage: mcdoc.py [-h] [--install] [--dir DIR] [--manual] [--comps] [--web] [--verbose] [searchterm]